Quantum superfield supersymmetry: General chiral superfield model

 \section{General chiral superfield model}

-From viewpoint of superstring theory low-energy models of elementary particles are effective theories in which integration over massive string modes is carried out, 10-dimensional background manifold has the form $M^4\times K$ where $M^4$ is four-dimensional Minkovski space, and $K$ is some six-dimensional compact manifold.
-Then reduction to $M^4$ is carried out.
-As a result we arrive at theory in $M^4$ with action \cite{GSH} \bea S[\Phi,\bar{\Phi}]=\int d^8 z K(\Phi^i,\bar{\Phi}^i)+ (\int d^6 z W(\Phi^i)+h.c.). \eea We can use matrix denotions via introduction of column vector $\vec{\Phi}=\{\Phi^i\}$, after which the consideration in the case of several chiral superfield is analogous to the case of one chiral superfield (some extensions of this model involving the gauge superfields are given in \cite{Cvet}).
+In the previous section, we have studied the Wess-Zumino model, that is, the simplest example of the theory describing a dynamics of the chiral multiplet.
+The natural question is the possibility for constructing of the most generic model for the chiral superfield.
+Such a model naturally arises within the context of the superstring theory, from which viewpoint, low-energy effective field theory models represent themselves as effective theories where the integration over massive string modes is carried out, and the ten-dimensional background manifold, where the dynamics of the superstring takes place, has the form $M^4\times K$ where $M^4$ is the usual four-dimensional Minkowski space, and $K$ is some six-dimensional compact manifold.
+The theory reduced to $M^4$ is described by the action \cite{GSH} \bea S[\Phi,\bar{\Phi}]=\int d^8 z K(\Phi^i,\bar{\Phi}^i)+ (\int d^6 z W(\Phi^i)+h.c.). \eea We can use matrix notations via introduction of column vector $\vec{\Phi}=\{\Phi^i\}$, after which the consideration in the case of several chiral superfield is analogous to the case of one chiral superfield (some extensions of this model involving the gauge superfields are given in \cite{Cvet}).
 We can consider this theory for arbitrary functions $K$ and $W$.
 Note that there is no higher derivatives in the classical action.
-Therefore the theory with the action (\ref{genact}) is the most general theory without higher derivatives describing dynamics of chiral superfield.
+Therefore the theory with the action (\ref{genact}) is the most general theory without higher derivatives describing a dynamics of a chiral superfield.
 There are a lot of phenomenological applications of this model in string theory (see \cite{Cvet} and references therein).
-In general case this theory is nonrenormalizable; however, it is an effective theory aimed for studying of the low-energy domain.
-Therefore all integrals over momenta are effectively cut by condition $p\ll M_{String}$ where $p$ is momentum, and $M_{String}=10^{17} GeV \sim 10^{-2} M_{Pl}$ is a characteristic string mass.
+In general case this theory is nonrenormalizable; however, it must be treated as an effective theory aimed for studying of the low-energy domain.
+Therefore all integrals over momenta effectively involve natural cutoff by the condition $p\ll M_{String}$ where $p$ is momentum, and $M_{String}=10^{17} GeV \sim 10^{-2} M_{Pl}$ is a characteristic string mass.